Samueltommzy/apiTest/README.md

 * To use the /validate endpoint (Endpont expects atleast 5 attributes firstNme,lastName,country,Age,email)
   - using curl
     -  `curl -X POST --header "Content-Type:application/Json" -d '{"firstName":"Sam","lastName":"Oluwatomi","email":"sam@gmail.com","country":"Nigeria"}' https://nattertest.herokuapp.com/validation`

-     Notice the Age attribute is missing here so the response returns invalid with a list of missing expected attribute
+    -  Notice the Age attribute is missing here so the response returns invalid with a list of missing expected attribute

-* To usethe /delete endpoint (if email attribute is present,it will removed else a no attribute response is returned)
+* To use the /delete endpoint (if email attribute is present,it will be removed else an 'attribute not found' response is returned)
   - using curl
     `curl -X POST --header "Content-Type:application/Json" -d '{"firstName":"Sam","lastName":"Oluwatomi","email":"sam@gmail.com","country":"Nigeria"}' https://nattertest.herokuapp.com/delete`